 When you think of worker’s compensation, your thoughts normally turn to a one-time incident that occurred while on the job.
-The truth is, a big part of work-related injuries do not stem from one-time events.
+The truth is, a large number of work-related injuries do not stem from one-time events.
 They are injuries that worsen over time as a result of doing the same movements over and over.
-These injuries can be from doing routine work on a keyboard, working on a construction site hammering nails or using heavier equipment on a regular basis such as a jack hammer.
-Even working at a store or warehouse stocking supplies or scanning merchandise can be a cause for long term injuries, or what is called repetitive stress injuries (RSIs).
-If you are trying to file a claim for workers’ compensation insurance for RSIs and are having difficulties receiving compensation, you should contact Workers Compensation Lawyers New York believes can help.
+These injuries can be from doing routine work on a keyboard, working on a construction site hammering nails, or using heavier equipment on a regular basis such as a jackhammer.
+Even working at a store or warehouse stocking supplies or scanning merchandise can be a cause for long-term injuries, or what is called repetitive stress injuries (RSIs).
+If you are trying to file a claim for workers’ compensation insurance for RSIs and are having difficulties receiving compensation, you should contact Workers’ Compensation Lawyers New York which can help.
 Contact the attorneys at Polsky, Shouldice, & Rosen, P.C. to discuss how to recover the compensation you may be entitled to receive because of your injury.

 Also referred to as overuse injuries or repetitive strain injury and cumulative trauma which encompasses:

 - Hearing loss developed over time from being exposed to loud noises on a regular basis at work

 - Rotator cuff syndrome

 - Chronic lower back pain

 - Pain, which is anything from a dull ache or tenderness to severe or throbbing pain

 - A loss of general coordination or strength